 Removes suspended matter such as silt, rust sand, algae, sediment, scale particles, dirt and cloudiness from the water

-Removes herbicides, pesticides, chlorine, chlorine bi-products and organic chemicals to protect the membrane
+Removes herbicides, pesticides, chlorine, chlorine bi-products and Volatile organic compounds (VOC's) to protect the membrane

 Polishes the water and removes any taste or odour water may have picked up while sitting in the tank